styblope/otel-cicd-demo/jenkins-maven/README.md

     J-.release marker API..->I
 ```

 This demo shows an example of OpenTelemetry CI/CD pipeline tracing using Jenkins and Maven.
 Traces and metrics are sent to Instana observability platform via an OTLP-enabled Instana agent.
 The demo also illustrates a DevOps pipeline feedback use-case leveraging the Instana release markers API integration.
-OpenTlemetry support is provided through readily available plugins/extensions.
+OpenTelemetry support is provided through readily available plugins/extensions.

 The repository provides a quick-to-deploy self-contained Docker-based environment that can be easily integrated with Instana monitoring infrastructure.